 Quick Facts

-Typical Duration1 to 2 hours for most sessions; mock juries up to a full day
+Typical Duration1 to 2 hours for most sessions

 What’s Inside